 Have them pick out a veggie to add to the meal or let them hit the button on the blender!
 Getting kids in the kitchen doesn’t have to be a ton of work – little ways of encouraging them really add up.

-Veggie Alfredo Sauce – a healthy cauliflower Alfredo
+Veggie Alfredo Sauce – a healthy cauliflower sauce for picky eaters

-Veggie Alfredo sauce is a simple way to make an easy, weeknight meal healthier and sneak in an extra veggie into a picky eater’s diet.
+This sauce is a simple way to make an easy, weeknight meal healthier and sneak in an extra veggie into a picky eater’s diet.
 Serve with grilled chicken and peas or blanched broccoli to round out the meal.
 The whole family will love this creamy cauliflower sauce that can be served with zero guilt.

 Healthy Alfredo Sauce